-The Audit Committee has discussed with the Company's independent registered public accounting firm, McGladrey & Pullen, LLP, the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
-AU Section 380), which includes, among other items, matters related to the conduct of the audit of the Company's consolidated financial statements.
+The Audit Committee has discussed with the Company's independent registered public accounting firm, McGladrey LLP, the matters required to be discussed by auditing standards set forth in AU Section 380 established by the Public Company Accounting Oversight Board, which includes, among other items, matters related to the conduct of the audit of the Company's consolidated financial statements.

-The Audit Committee has received the written disclosures and the letter from McGladrey & Pullen, LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee concerning independence, and has discussed with McGladrey & Pullen, LLP its independence from the Company.
+The Audit Committee has received the written disclosures and the letter from McGladrey LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee concerning independence, and has discussed with McGladrey LLP its independence from the Company.